giorgiop94/digital-garden/_notes/Memetic Viruses (Virus of the Mind).md

 Ideas can infect people just like viruses and create some sort of psychological pandemic.
-As more people get infected it becomes easier and easier for the virus to spread as [[human minds are really malleable]]
+As more people get infected it becomes easier and easier for the virus to spread as [[human minds are awfully malleable]]

 Large scale examples are:
 - Slavery (and the fact that everyone was ok with it)